TheEpic0ne/HelpDatblockCom/docs/datearth.md

 Find residents who can be trusted to fight for your town or nation, and assign them the ranks of guard/sheriff(town) or soldier/general(nation)

 #### Watch your town bank balance
 As a mayor, keep enough money in the bank for sieges.
 If a town is plundered of all its gold by a siege attacker, the town will be destroyed, entering a ruined state for some time.
-During this time the town blocks cannot be reclaimed, but all perms will be enabled.
+During this time the town blocks cannot be reclaimed, but all perms will be enabled, after which it will be deleted.

 #### Make friends & allies
 Diplomacy is critical.
 As a mayor, diplomacy can be the difference between your town remaining independant, within a friendly nation, or occupied by an expansionistic empire.
 As a king, diplomacy can be the difference between your nation succeeding, and its annihilation.